Lightning Brigade: First encounter

 Realizing that part of his force had narrowly escaped a Confederate trap, Rosecrans abandoned his plans for a pursuit and began to concentrate his scattered forces near Stevens Gap.
 For the next four days, both armies attempted to improve their dispositions.
 Rosecrans continued to concentrate his forces, intending to withdraw as a single body to Chattanooga.
 By September 17, the three Union corps were now much less vulnerable to individual defeat.
 Reinforced with two divisions arriving from Virginia under Lt.
 Gen. James Longstreet, and a division from Mississippi under Brig.
 Gen. Bushrod R. Johnson, Bragg decided to move his army northward on the morning of 18th and advance toward Chattanooga, forcing Rosecrans's army to fight or to withdraw.
 If Rosecrans fought, he risked being driven back into McLemore's Cove.

 The Lightning Brigade was sent to defend Alexander's Bridge over the Chickamauga on 17 September.
-The 92nd Illinois detached to protect the army's line if communication back to Chattanooga.
+The 92nd Illinois detached to protect the army's line of communication back to Chattanooga.
 The next day, 18 September, the Lightning Brigade blocked the crossing against the approach of W.H.T.
 Walker's Corps.
 Armed with Spencer repeating rifles and Capt.
 Lilly's four guns of the 18th Indiana Battery, the brigade held off a brigade of Brig.
 Gen. St. John Liddell's division, which suffered 105 casualties against Wilder's superior firepower.
 Walker moved his men downstream a mile to Lambert's Ford, an unguarded crossing, and was able to cross around 1630, considerably behind schedule.
 Wilder, concerned about his left flank after Minty's loss of Reed's Bridge, withdrew the brigade to a new blocking position near the Viniard farm.
 By dark, Bushrod Johnson's division had halted in front of Wilder's position.
 Walker had crossed the creek, but his troops were well scattered along the road behind Johnson.